 A Better Way to Write and Review Requirements

-In much the same way that syntax checkers and debuggers help software refine code, these analysis tools help engineers and analysts refine requirements.
+In much the same way syntax checkers and debuggers help software developers refine code, these analysis tools help systems engineers and analysts refine requirements.
 They provide a quality assessment of each requirement analyzed, cueing users to possible sources of ambiguity and allowing them to quickly correct problems before sending their requirements for formal review.
-They’ve been shown to reduce requirement review and correction time by 50 to 75 percent. [ix],[x]
+They’ve been shown to reduce requirement review and correction time by 50 to 75 percent. [i] [ii]

 QVscribe for Word and Excel

-Leading this class of requirement analysis tools is QVscribe from QRA Corp.
-QVscribe is an add-in for Microsoft Word and Microsoft Excel that analyzes the quality and consistency of requirements inside those applications.
-By integrating directly with popular requirement authoring tools, QVscribe helps engineers and analysts reduce ambiguity and improve clarity at the earliest stages of development.
+One of these new NLP analysis tools is QVscribe, an add-in for Microsoft Word and Microsoft Excel that analyses the quality and consistency of requirements inside those applications.
+By integrating with popular authoring tools and presenting its results directly within them, QVscribe helps engineers and analysts reduce ambiguity and improve clarity at the earliest stages of development.

-The Rule Coverage Table (Figure 3, below) shows each of the forty-one INCOSE Rules for Requirement Statements and Sets of Requirements.
-They are grouped according to whether they are automated by QVscribe, automated by other tools, or left to the RE professional for manual administration.
-Within each category, the rules are in the order in which they appear within the GFWR.
-The table also indicates which QVscribe analysis tests automate the rules covered by QVscribe.
+The Rule Coverage Table (Figure 1) below shows each of the forty-one INCOSE Rules for Requirement Statements and Sets of Requirements.
+They are grouped according to whether they are addressed by QVscribe, automated by other tools, or left to the RE professional for manual administration.

-How QVscribe automates the INCOSE Rules for Requirement Statements
+How QVscribe Automates the INCOSE Rules for Requirement Statements Accuracy Rules

 Rule R4: Define terms.